bitwiseshiftleft/factorio-router/README.md

 ## TODO list

 See TODO.md on the github.
 Some notable todo items:
-* Smart router requesters and providers
-* Smart router buffer stations
 * Better graphics
 * Localization to languages other than English
-* Integration with K2, SE, py, IR, AB, 248k, EI, etc
+* Integration with K2 (working but needs tests), SE, pY, IR, AB, 248k, EI, etc
 * Test and polish interactions
 * Allow manual routers to request items when negative instead of positive, in the style of LTN